FOR CA / CS / CMA / LAWYERS ADVISING INDIAN STARTUPS

 Statute & Rule Reference Index

-Every Companies Act section, FEMA rule, Income Tax provision, and SEBI regulation cited in the book — indexed by chapter for fast desk-reference lookup.
+Every Companies Act section, FEMA rule, Income Tax provision, and SEBI regulation cited in the book, indexed by subject for fast desk-reference lookup (Appendix A).

 Master Checklist Library